 - Abnormal proteome; especially involving proteins in cytoskeletal organization and anti-oxidant defense armamentarium

 - Altered protein infrastructure dealing with the redox status of the cell

 The critical cellular pathways implicated in stem cell exhaustion and aging can be summarized as follows:

 Explanation of Wnt signaling pathway

-The canonical Wnt signaling pathway is crucial in fate determination of stem cells.
-Stem cell exhaustion is regulated in a disciplined manner by Wnt pathway through extensive crosstalk with multiple other key regulatory pathways of the cell such as the SMAD signaling pathway; BMP, NOTCH and prostaglandin E2 pathways.
+The canonical Wnt signaling pathway is crucial in the fate determination of stem cells.
+Stem cell exhaustion is regulated in a disciplined manner by Wnt pathway through extensive crosstalk with multiple other key regulatory pathways of the cell such as the SMAD signaling pathway; BMP, NOTCH, and prostaglandin E2 pathways.

 The following are modulated by the Wnt signaling pathway:

 - Regulation of stem cell proliferation